bartolo7/React-Native-E2E-Automation/README.md

 ### 1.1 Prerequisites

-### 1.2 Add e2eGenerateID.js file to your React-Native Repository Utils and start adding Accessiblity Label (AL)
+### 1.2 Add file to React-Native Repository Utils and start adding AL

 ### 1.3 Build .apk and .app